haydal810/Milestone-Project-3/README.md

 ### Tools used

 * Visual Studio Code by Microsoft - This was used as the IDE for building the application.
+This was my first time using a local IDE.
 * GitHub to store the project code remotely.
 * PIP for installation of tools needed in this project.
 * Git to handle version control.